 In 1987, Siemens AG launched the “Siemens Kulturprogram” (Siemens Cultural Program) with the aim of developing a specific cultural program for the company.
 Starting from internal cultural activities, it developed into a well-known and versatile international program for the promotion of contemporary art and culture in the early 1990s.
 This company-owned cultural institution implemented initiatives on its own initiative in addition to traditional sponsoring.

-In 2015, the Siemens Arts Program returned to the company under the artistic direction of Prof. Dr. Stephan Frucht, after being transferred at first to the Siemens Stiftung in 2008.
+In 2015, the Siemens Arts Program was relaunched under the artistic direction of Prof. Dr. Stephan Frucht.

 Prof. Dr. Stephan Frucht